 Hardware keys tab

-Disable volume buttons: Defines if volume up/down buttons of the device are disabled.
+Disable volume buttons: Defines if the volume up/down buttons of the device are disabled.

 Disable ringer switch: Defines if the ringer switch (iOS mute button) of the device is disabled.